permguard/permguard/site/content/docs/workspace/initializing-working-directories.md

 ## Clone an existing repo

-There are advanced cases where a PermGuard repo has already been created and it is required to recovery the configuration files to a local working directory.
+There are advanced cases where a Permguard repo has already been created and it is required to recovery the configuration files to a local working directory.

-In this case, it is just necessary to clone the PermGuard repo:
+In this case, it is just necessary to clone the Permguard repo:

 ```bash
  permguard clone permguard@server.permguard.com/268786704340/magicfarmacia-v0.0